Manage GCP Dataproc Autoscaling Policy IAM Access

 Grant a role to multiple members at once

-When multiple users or service accounts need the same level of access, binding them to a single role ensures consistent permissions.
+When multiple identities need the same access level, binding them to a single role ensures consistent permissions.

 import * as pulumi from "@pulumi/pulumi";